Hayaku is a collection of useful scripts that help with fast web development.

 Hayaku provides a way to quickly write and support CSS code in the editor.
-Unfortunately, it is still only available for
+Unfortunately, it is still only available for Sublime Text 2, support for other editors is expected later.

 Preferences → Package Control (CTRL + SHIFT + P) → Install Package → Hayaku